 There are increases coming to mortgage interest rates due to several rule changes.
-One change is a proposed increase in the guarantee fees, also called the g-fees.
+One change is a proposed increase in the guarantee fees.
+This is also called the g-fees.
 This fee will increase 10 basis points, which is equal to 1/10th%.
 There are also increases coming to what I call add-ons.
-Add-ons are fees charged by Fannie Mae and Freddie Mac, that vary depending on credit score and down payment of each mortgage borrower.
+Add-ons are fees charged by Fannie Mae and Freddie Mac.
+Add-ons vary depending on credit score and down payment of each mortgage borrower.

-Fannie Mae and Freddie Mac have said that at the direction of their regulator, FHFA (Federal Housing Finance Agency), which oversees Fannie & Freddie, they have to charge higher fees on loans to borrowers who don’t make large down payments or don’t have high credit scores.
+Fannie Mae and Freddie Mac have made these changes at the direction of their regulator, FHFA (Federal Housing Finance Agency).
+FHFA oversees Fannie Mae & Freddie Mac.
+Fannie & Freddie were told they have to charge higher fees on loans to borrowers who don’t make large down payments or don’t have high credit scores.
 They will raise the fees they charge lenders to guarantee loans in an attempt to shrink their presence in the mortgage market, the FHFA said.

 The new FHFA director Mel Watt will likely face heavy pressure by consumer groups and the real-estate industry to reverse this g-fee increase.
 As a matter of fact, over the weekend before Christmas, Mr. Watt stated that he intends to delay the increase in guaranty-fees recently announced.

 - The elimination of the Market Condition delivery fee, except for Mortgages secured by Mortgaged Premises located in the states of Connecticut, Florida, New Jersey and New York.
-The FHFA is eliminating this 25 basis point fee that Fannie Mae and Freddie Mac began charging in 2008 to deal with the costs of the adverse housing market, recognizing that the market has now improved.
+The FHFA is eliminating this 25 basis point fee that Fannie Mae and Freddie Mac began charging in 2008 to deal with the costs of the adverse housing market.
+They recognize that the market has now improved.
 The fee will remain in the above four high cost states.

 - An increase in Indicator Score/Loan-to-Value (IS/LTV) delivery fee rates (see the chart below).